TypeHobby game project.

 Ever since the release Project Slippi back during the pandemic I’ve been interested in understanding Rollback Netcode.

-I thought I’d write up a short how-to based on my understanding from impleneting it in my game.
+Since I want to make a multiplayer game, I thought this would be a great opportunity to learn about in.
+Here’s a short overview based on my understanding from implementing it in my game.

 How It Works (Why It Feels Good)

-Rollback Netcode is a peer-to-peer networking model where only game input and frame sequence number is being transmitted.
+Rollback Netcode is a peer-to-peer networking model where mainly game input and frame sequence number is being transmitted.

 The remote- and local input is then used to simulate the game state locally.